IgorKiso/CompStak/README.md

 **Instructions for Running the Code:**

 Create the compstak_task1 database.
-Run the code from the Test1.sql file.
+Run the code from the Task1.sql file.

 **Additional Explanations:**

-To avoid manually creating types, I included code to create ENUM predefined data types.
+To save you from manually creating types, I included code to create ENUM predefined data types.
 Some attributes in the model have constraints based on the assumption that a customer must register using an email, first name, and last name.
 Additionally, a customer might register without making a purchase, which is why some attributes have default null values.
 Attributes related to cookies could be associated with either the customer or transaction tables.